tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 ### keyword lists

+`Keyword` module is used to manipulate keyword lists.

-keyword list is a list of tuples where the 1st element is atom.
+keyword list is a list of tuples where the 1st element is atom:

 ```elixir
 [a: 1, b: 2]
 # is equivalent to
 [{:a, 1}, {:b, 2}]
 ```

-`Keyword` module is used to manipulate keyword lists.

 keyword lists are usually used to store options passed to functions: